pluralsight/guides/in-review/node-js/yarn-a-package-manager-for-node-js/article.md

   resolved "https://registry.yarnpkg.com/vary/-/vary-1.1.0.tgz#e1e5affbbd16ae768dd2674394b9ad3022653140"
 ```

-Notice that Yarn uses https://registry.yarnpkg.com instead of https://registry.npmjs.org.
+Notice that Yarn uses `https://registry.yarnpkg.com` instead of `https://registry.npmjs.org`.

-In a [podcast episode of  NodeUp](http://nodeup.com/onehundrednine) (around the minute 40:30) [James Kyle](https://github.com/thejameskyle) (one of the main developers of Yarn) said that for now, `registry.yarnpkg.com` is just a CNAME record that goes to the [Cloudflare](https://www.cloudflare.com/) network and redirects to the NPM registry for experimental purposes, and to add some performance features.
+In a [podcast episode of NodeUp](http://nodeup.com/onehundrednine) (around the 40:30 mark) [James Kyle](https://github.com/thejameskyle) (one of the main developers of Yarn) said that, for now, `registry.yarnpkg.com` is just a CNAME record that goes to the [Cloudflare](https://www.cloudflare.com/) network and redirects to the NPM registry for experimental purposes, and to add some performance features.

 Now compare it to the file `npm-shrinkwrap.json` (which serves a similar purpose than `yarn.lock`), generated when `npm shrinkwrap` is executed (some parts are omitted for shortness):
 ```